PochingHsu/PochingHsu.github.io/_publications/2025-05-13-A review of the state-of-the-art data-driven modeling of building HVAC systems.md

 ---
-title: "A review of the state-of-the-art data-driven modeling of building HVAC systems"
+title: "A review of the state-of-the-art data-driven modeling of building HVAC systems (accepted by journal)"
 collection: publications
 permalink: /publication/2025-05-13-paper-title-number-1
 excerpt: ' '